ansible/ansible/docs/docsite/rst/community/communication.rst

 IRC channels
 ============

-Ansible has several IRC channels on Freenode (``irc.freenode.net``).
+Ansible has several IRC channels on `Freenode <https://freenode.net/>`_.

-If when you try to connect you receive an error asking your to "register" see `Freenode's Nickname Registration guide <https://freenode.net/kb/answer/registration>`_.
+Our IRC channels may require you to register your nickname.
+If you receive an error when you connect, see `Freenode's Nickname Registration guide <https://freenode.net/kb/answer/registration>`_ for instructions.

 General channels
 ----------------